TonyMane/JRBasin/blast.md

 A initial observation and report of AGS relevance: https://link.springer.com/article/10.1186/gb-2007-8-1-r10.
 An initial method for correcting: https://www.nature.com/articles/ismej201029.
 The most update method for correction: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0611-7.
 This last one also has a precompiled package called 'microbe_census' associated with its publication.
-I think you have this installed.
+I think you have this installed. normalization of gene count data based on genome size (or equivilents) is often termed reads-per kilobase genome equivalent (RPKG).
 To get this number, its not too difficult (just one command).
 On tempest, i installed this all installed in conda environment called microbe (i think we did this too with your environment?).

 ```